Package 'prismatic'

 Details

 The colors will be transformed to HSL color space (hue, saturation, lightness) where the saturation of the color will be modified.
-The saturation of a color takes a value between 0 and 1, with 0 being black and 1 being white.
-The shift argument takes a value between 0 and 1, where 0 means that the saturation stays unchanged and 1 means completely saturated.
-As an example, if the saturation of the color is 0.6 and shift is 0.5, then the saturation be set to the halfway point between 0.6 and 1 which is 0.8.
+The saturation of a color takes a value between 0 and 1, with 0 being black and 1 being white. shift takes a value between 0 and 1, where 0 means that the saturation stays unchanged and 1 means completely saturated.
+As an example, if the saturation of the color is 0.6 and shift is 0.5, then the saturation will be set to the halfway point between 0.6 and 1 which is 0.8.

 Value